 Live in an old home and wondering how to clean stone floors?
-Stone floor tiles can lose their sparkle over time, and the grout can discolour.
+Stone floor tiles can lose their sparkle over time, and the grout can discolor.
 Fortunately, most types of stone are easy to care for and keep clean with some simple maintenance.

 How to clean stone floors